2037A - Twice

 Analysis: chromate00

-It is worth noting that test $$$4$$$ is especially made to blow up python dictionaries and sets.
-If you are time limit exceeding, using collections.Counter may interest you.
+It is worth noting that test $$$4$$$ is especially made to blow up python dictionaries, sets, and Collections.counter.
+If you are time limit exceeding, consider using a frequency array of length $$$n$$$.

 You must check if you can find two integers $$$n$$$ and $$$m$$$, such that $$$n \cdot m+2=k$$$.
 You can either use a counter, or use two pointers.
 Do note that $$$n^2+2=k$$$ is an edge case that must be separated if you use a counter to implement it.
 This edge case does not appear in the two pointers approach.
 Time complexity is $$$O(n \log n)$$$ (assuming you are wise enough to not use a hash table).